What is Photobiomodulation (PBM Therapy)?

-LLLT (Low Level Laser Therapy) or Photobiomodulation Therapy which is the best technical term, is the application of red and near infra-red light over injuries or lesions to improve wound and soft tissue healing, reduce inflammation and give relief for both acute and chronic pain.
-First developed in 1967, it is now commonly referred to as LLLT.
+Photobiomodulation (PBM Therapy) previously known as Low Level Laser Therapy (LLLT) is the application of red and near infra-red light over injuries or lesions to improve wound and soft tissue healing, reduce inflammation and give relief for both acute and chronic pain.
+First developed in 1967, it is now commonly referred to as PBM.

-The red and near infrared light (600nm-1000nm) commonly used in LLLT can be produced by laser or high intensity LEDs.
-The intensity of LLLT lasers and LED's is not high like a surgical laser.
+The red and near infrared light (600nm-1000nm) commonly used in PBM can be produced by laser or high intensity LEDs.
+The intensity of PBM lasers and LED's is not high like a surgical laser.
 There is no heating effect.

-Introduction to LLLT and dose response by Prof. Michael Hamblin, Wellman Centre for Photomedicine, Harvard Medical School
+Introduction to PBM and dose response by Prof. Michael Hamblin, Wellman Centre for Photomedicine, Harvard Medical School

 Source: International Dose Response Society